Should You Report Every Single Accident to Your Insurance Company?

 Sometimes, drivers might work out a private arrangement.
 However, this rarely works out for both parties.
-Scam artists might deliberately place their vehicle in a vulnerable position, for example, then demand cash from drivers.
-In other cases, another driver might agree to keep the incident “off the books” – only to later report the incident the police or insurance company, which makes you look guilty of insurance fraud.
+Scam artists might deliberately place their vehicles in a vulnerable position, for example, then demand cash from drivers.
+In other cases, another driver might agree to keep the incident “off the books” – only to later report the incident to the police or insurance company, which makes you look guilty of insurance fraud.
 By working with your insurance company, you can avoid becoming a victim of insurance fraud.

 Another important thing to note is that even a minor fender bender can cause serious injuries to yourself or another driver.
-A low speed collision might not cause major damage to either vehicle.
+A low-speed collision might not cause major damage to either vehicle.
 However, that might mean the damage is absorbed by your body instead of the vehicle.
 Even at speeds of 5mph or 10mph, a collision can cause severe, lifelong injuries on your body.

 Furthermore, a minor accident might not look serious.
 However, even small damages can quickly add up.
 Those nicks, scrapes, and dents might look minor, but repairing them could cost several thousand dollars – which means it’s worth paying the $500 deductible.

-Finally, small accidents can lead to serious injuries for other parties.
+Finally, small accidents can lead to serious injuries to other parties.
 If you bump against a van full of people in a parking lot, for example, then there may only be minor injuries in the other vehicle.
 However, the combined costs of medical treatment for the other driver and passengers can quickly add up to thousands of dollars.